abhinit-modi/odly/README.md

 ---

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review console logs in Metro bundler
-3. Check device logs (`adb logcat` for Android)
-4. Open an issue with:
-   - Device details (model, OS version)
-   - Error messages
-   - Steps to reproduce

----

 **Built with ❤️ for privacy-first AI interaction**

-*Rūḥ - Your personal knowledge companion, powered by on-device intelligence*
+*Odly - Your personal knowledge companion, powered by on-device intelligence*